Coppernic/coppernic.github.io/docs/sdk/barcode/manager.md

 - C-One² and C-One² e-ID
 - IDPlatform

 This API is almost the same that the old one.
-The main differences is that for *C-One* and *C-five* devices, `barcode service` is hosted inside `CpcSystemServices` application.
-For *C-One²* familly and *ID Platform*, `barcode service` is hosted inside `Barcode Manager` application. `applicationId` is different for these apps so `Intents` used for controlling barcode reader have different target compoenent names.
+The main differences include the fact that for *C-One* and *C-five* devices, the `barcode service` is hosted inside `CpcSystemServices` application.
+For the *C-One²* familly and the *ID Platform*, the `barcode service` is hosted inside `Barcode Manager` application.
+The `applicationId` is different for these apps so `Intents` used for controlling barcode reader have different target compoenent names.

 For instance, on *C-One²* we call `Intent.setPackage()` like this :